annatrendl/ESRC_SDAI/reviews/reply_to_reviews.md

 ## Research team experience

-Several reviewers made the point that our research team do not have previous experience in domestic abuse research.
+Several reviewers made the point that our research team does not have previous experience in domestic abuse research.
 While we might not have a track record in domestic abuse research, we would like to clarify that our proposal was written in full knowledge of the relevant literature (which we chose not to detail to have enough space to outline our empirical strategy), and that our research team is fully qualified to carry out the proposed research programme, as is demonstrated by various, high-impact publications in other, policy-relevant research topics, from estimating the harm of gambling in the UK using bank transaction data (under review in  _Nature_), [peer effects in police misconduct](https://rdcu.be/bEAue), [nudging customers to increase their credit card debt repayment](https://www.fca.org.uk/publication/occasional-papers/occasional-paper-45.pdf), [and using Big Data to test evolutionary theories](https://www.ncbi.nlm.nih.gov/pubmed/31046588#:~:targetText=Individual%2DLevel%20Analyses%20of%20the%20Impact%20of%20Parasite%20Stress%20on,Openness%20Only%20for%20Older%20Individuals.&targetText=The%20parasite%20stress%20hypothesis%20predicts,and%20extraversion%2C%20but%20higher%20conscientiousness.).
 In particular, in the gambling paper, we use Lloyds Banking Group transaction data from millions of individuals to demonstrate that gambling is associated with increased financial distress, reduced lifestyle and health outcomes, higher rates of future unemployment and disability, and higher mortality rates.
 This view is unique and the first ever to demonstrate such associations---again complementing the traditional qualitative case-study and small survey based approach.